Also known as clone, it is the symptom of a disease in which a muscle or group suddenly begins to shake.

 - Electromyography (measures muscle activity and electrical impulses associated with myoclonus).

-- Imaging tests, which include magnetic resonance, computed tomography or positron emission tomography (PET), to detect abnormalities, such as a tumor or injury.
+- Imaging tests include magnetic resonance, computed tomography, or positron emission tomography (PET) to detect abnormalities, such as a tumor or injury.

-- Blood tests to see if there is any medical condition that may be causing the spasm.
+- Blood tests to see if there is any medical condition causing the spasm.

 Treatment depends on what is causing the disorder.
 The goal is to reduce symptoms with medication.

-Anticonvulsant medications, sedatives or tranquilizers may help reduce the frequency and / or intensity of myoclonic episodes in children with epilepsy.
+Anticonvulsant medications, sedatives, or tranquilizers may help reduce the frequency and intensity of myoclonic episodes in children with epilepsy.

 Sometimes more than one medication is needed to control myoclonus.
-Anticonvulsant medications are usually prescribed to patients with juvenile myoclonic epilepsy.
+Anticonvulsant drugs are usually prescribed to patients with juvenile myoclonic epilepsy.

 Clonazepam (Klonopin), a tranquilizer, is effective for some forms of myoclonus.

-Valproic acid (Depakene) is the drug of choice for young men with this condition, while lamotrigine (Lamictal) is recommended for young women, as it causes fewer side effects such as weight gain and polycystic ovarian disease .
+Valproic acid (Depakene) is the drug of choice for young men with this condition.
+At the same time, lamotrigine (Lamictal) is recommended for young women, as it causes fewer side effects such as weight gain and polycystic ovarian disease.